-When mounting a fender, you must coat the top mounting bolt threads with fresh Loctite Blue 242 adhesive (or similar) with each installation.
+When mounting a fender, you must coat the top mounting bolt threads with some fresh threadlocking compound, e.g. Loctite Blue 242 adhesive (or similar) with each installation.

 This is for all fork mounting locations: front, rear, or under the fork crown.